Coalition-of-Thenion.jpg

 THENRIN

 The population of the Coalition is smaller than that of the other great factions, yet denser within its settled regions.
 Subterranean cities—known as Hollows—are carved into vast cave systems illuminated by glowing crystal formations.
 These settlements are often widely spaced, separated by long stretches of barren stone, unlit tunnels, and forgotten ruins.
-The Thenrin themselves are a distinct subrace of Rin, shaped by countless generations of life in darkness.

 They are marked by pointed ears, ashen skin in a variety of tones, and hair ranging from white and sand to deeper, darker hues.
 Their features often reflect their connection to the moon and the night, and their bodies are well-adapted to the demanding subterranean environment.